 The Commission recruited 98 volunteer evaluators, who were divided into teams of two individuals.
 Each team reviewed nine to ten applications and scored them based on the screening and evaluation criteria set forth in the Commission's adopted 2023 Active Transportation Program Guidelines.
-The evaluator teams consisted of active transportation stakeholders with a wide range of expertise and from a variety of organizations, including local government agencies, regional transportation planning organizations.
+The evaluator teams consisted of active transportation stakeholders with a wide range of expertise and from a variety of organizations, including local government agencies, regional transportation planning organizations, state agencies, community-based organizations, and advocacy organizations.
 Evaluator teams provided scores based on consensus for each question within each application and were required to provide constructive comments on all score sheets.
 Concurrently, Commission scored each project application and compared the evaluator consensus score to the staff score, and Caltrans staff reviewed the applications for eligibility and deliverability.
-Once the evaluators were complete, Commission and Caltrans staff met with each evaluator team to discuss any scoring differences and significant technical issues.
+Once the evaluations were complete, Commission and Caltrans staff met with each evaluator team to discuss any scoring differences and significant technical issues.